yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

             targetStack.moveTaskToFrontLocked(inTask, noAnimation, options, r.appTimeTracker,
                     "inTaskToFront");

-            // Check whether we should actually launch the new activity in to the task,
-            // or just reuse the current activity on top.
             ActivityRecord top = inTask.getTopActivity();
             if (top != null && top.realActivity.equals(r.realActivity) && top.userId == r.userId) {
                 if ((launchFlags & Intent.FLAG_ACTIVITY_SINGLE_TOP) != 0
                         || launchSingleTop || launchSingleTask) {
                     ActivityStack.logStartActivity(EventLogTags.AM_NEW_INTENT, top, top.task);
                     if ((startFlags&ActivityManager.START_FLAG_ONLY_IF_NEEDED) != 0) {

-                        // We don't need to start a new activity, and
-                        // the client said not to do anything if that
-                        // is the case, so this is it! return ActivityManager.START_RETURN_INTENT_TO_CALLER;
+                        return ActivityManager.START_RETURN_INTENT_TO_CALLER;
                     }
                     top.deliverNewIntentLocked(callingUid, r.intent, r.launchedFromPackage);